announced that it’s expanding the F-150 line by introducing the F-150 Lightning.

 The F-150 Lighting is set to be one of the first electric pickup trucks to hit the market.
 This innovative truck wouldn’t have been possible without the engineering skills and expertise of Linda Zhang.
 Here’s a look at Zhang's career and contributions to the automotive industry.

-The Drive, Linda Zhang is one of the chief engineers at Ford.
+, Linda Zhang is one of the chief engineers at Ford.
 She’s been working for the Ford Motor Company for over 25 years.
 Zhang is an electrical engineer who has designed several Ford vehicles including the all-new Ford F-150 Lightning.

 It’s uncommon to see a woman of color in a lead engineering role, and representation like Zhang’s is shaping a more welcoming space in the auto industry.
 Zhang told The Drive that getting people interested in STEM earlier is important for seeing more women of color in roles like hers in the industry.